grafana/writers-toolkit/docs/sources/write/markdown-guide/index.md

 [Link text to display](https://example.com)
 ```

-When you create a reference-style link, you define your link text and then use a label to reference the link destination that is defined somewhere else in the document, usually at the end of the file.
+When you create a reference-style link, you define your link text and then use a label to reference the link destination that's defined somewhere else in the document, usually at the end of the file.
 Reference-style links let you define a link destination once, and then reuse the label multiple times in the document.

 The following snippet demonstrates a reference-style link with the text "Link text to display", the destination https://example.com, and uses the label "label".